 A Time for Toilet Paper Alternatives

 This site is all about laughter and encouragement.
 A time to weep, a time to laugh.
-Right now there are dedicated people all over the world, working together, to stop the Coronavirus.
+Right now there are dedicated people all over the world, working together, to stop the health situation.
 And it's a time to consider the optional toilet paper alternatives as we weather this together!
 What's your Plan A, Plan B, and Plan C?
 And is it healthy?
 For you, your family, and your community?

 The obvious first choice, if you have spent a lifetime, however short or long, with the standard "roll of toilet paper".
 It's convenient.
 It's disposable.
 It's is used once then flushed down the drain.
 So what are the best alternatives to the lifetime habit of using disposable toilet paper?

 Since toilet paper is, well, "paper", there are other paper alternatives.
 Note particularly, that these ARE NOT DESIGNED TO BE Flushed in the toilet, the bowl, or the loo.
 They will create nasty plumbing problems.
-Yes, read the headlines or search the web for "Coronavirus clogged toilets" and you will find multiple stories.
+Yes, read the headlines or search the web for "clogged toilets" and you will find multiple stories.
 And they are ugly.
 And also stating the obvious.
 Anything used once is unsanitary.
 It must be disposed of with wisdom and caution, or cleaned, washed, scalded, microwaved, bathed in extremely hot water, or otherwise made safe for another use.

 1) Baby Wipes are in the news.